KiraResari/ceal-chronicler-f/Protocol.md

   * With that, this part of the cleanup is done

-TODO:

-* Points in time should not be deleteable if they have incidents
+* Next, there's a thing that's actually a requirement that I've overlooked, and that's that points in time should not be deleteable if they have incidents

+  * Stating the reason for why it can't be deleted is actually more complicated, so I am going to skip over that at this point and instead focus on the disabling part
+  * I now did that

 # User Story